Business Loans

 2. Find out where you need to register the business

-Most corporations need to register with state agencies wherever they conduct business.
-You would need to register in any state where your business has a physical presence, where your employees work, where you often have in-person meetings with clients or where a significant portion of your revenue originates.
-You may be required to register with the secretary of state’s office, a local business bureau or business agency.
+Most corporations need to register with state agencies in each state where they conduct business.
+That includes any state where your business has a physical presence, where your employees work, where you often have in-person meetings with clients or where a significant portion of your revenue originates.

 You may also need to file for licenses and permits from your city or county office, depending on your type of business.
 Local governments determine registration, licensing and permitting requirements.
+Check your local government websites for more details.

 3. Choose a location to incorporate

-If your business operates in just one state, you would need to incorporate in that state alone.
-But if you operate in multiple states, you could choose to incorporate in whichever state is friendliest to corporations.
+If you operate in multiple states, you can choose to incorporate in whichever state is friendliest to corporations.
 Consider factors like the state’s business tax climate when choosing where to incorporate.
+The Tax Foundation’s State Business Tax Climate Index may help you decide.

 Every state levies property tax and employment insurance tax, but some states exclude other taxes that impact businesses, such as corporate income tax, sales tax and personal income tax.
 If you have the freedom to choose where to incorporate, keep state taxes in mind.